-Canon 1300D versus Panasonic FZ2000
+Canon 1300D vs Panasonic FZ2000

 The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were officially introduced, respectively, in March 2016 and September 2016.
 The 1300D is a DSLR, while the FZ2000 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (FZ2000) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Panasonic FZ2000

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Panasonic FZ2000.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is notably larger (8 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the FZ2000 are weather-sealed.